 Rocking Motion is a good way to loosen up and get the Chi to start flowing.
-Be sure the wrists are loose.
+Be sure the arms (fingers, wrists, elbows and shoulders) are loose.
+Keep the knees soft as you rock forward, and up and down, and back.
 Coming down, don’t forget to land flat on the feet before lifting the toes; it is easier than rocking back on the heels.
+Do not raise the balls of the feet.

 In Bird Flaps its Wings, when the arms are out to the side the third time, do the wrist circles with the wrists, not the arms, and be sure a complete circle is made each time.
 We flip the wrists to the side quickly, but bring the arms and hands back together slowly.
 As the hands come together, the polarity of the palms facing each other is important, so do not rush bringing the hands together.